benmvp/slides/2016/ndcoslo/no-js.md

 NOTES:
 - How many folks here would call themselves web developers?
 - How many of you use toolkits/libraries like jQuery?
+- This talk is geared towards fringe front-end developers
 - The goal of this talk is to highlight ways that you can use HTML & CSS to replace functionality we previously could only accomplish w/ JavaScript
 - I'm not hating on JavaScript
   - Giving a talk tomorrow on new functionality added to JS with ES6